eduuh/eduuh-tech-blog/data/blog/dotnet/dotnet-api-basics.md

 ## Let write Some Code

-we will start by creating a type of item with the following properties.
+Lets start by creating a record type of item with the following properties.

 ```CSharp
 using System;